apollographql/apollo-client/docs/source/development-testing/developer-tooling.md

 For servers that enforce an operation safelist, the Apollo CLI can register operations in a client bundle with a server.
 The [operation registry documentation](https://www.apollographql.com/docs/graph-manager/operation-registry/) describes the steps to protecting a data graph from malicious or dangerous operations.

+### Federated service discovery

+A data graph can be composed of multiple backend services.
+With a managed deployment, the Apollo CLI can fetch and list them to support developers.
+The [managed federation documentation](https://www.apollographql.com/docs/graph-manager/managed-federation/overview/) describes how to setup a federated data graph and `npx apollo help service:list` contains the CLI configuration.